 For men, frequent ejaculation may help to prevent prostate cancer.
 Your body isn't particular about whether ejaculation results from nocturnal emission, masturbation, or sexual intercourse.
-Having sex doesn't constitute a cure for prostate cancer, but it doesn't hurt, and it may help.
+Having sex shouldn’t be considered a cure or comprehensive prevention for prostate cancer, but it doesn't hurt, and it may help.

 Would you believe that regular sex improves bladder control for women?
 As women age, many have trouble with urinary incontinence.
 Rigorous sex gives their pelvic muscles a good workout.
 When a woman has an orgasm, it causes pelvic muscles to contract, which strengthens the muscles and helps with bladder leakage.

 The Professional Help You Need